Difference Between Synchronous Motor And Induction Motor

 i.e. N < Ns

-Synchronous motors require an additional DC power source for energizing rotor winding.
+Synchronou motors require an additional DC power source for energizing rotor winding.
 Induction motors do not require any additional power source.

 Slip rings and brushes are required in synchronous motors, but not in Induction motors (except wound type induction motor in which slip ring motors are used to add external resistance to the rotor winding).

-Synchronous motors require additional starting mechanism to initially rotate the rotor near to the synchronous speed.
+Synchronou motors require additional starting mechanism to initially rotate the rotor near to the synchronous speed.
 No starting mechanism is required in induction motors.

 The power factor of a synchronous motor can be adjusted to lagging, unity or leading by varying the excitation, whereas, an induction motor always runs at lagging power factor.

-Synchronous motors are generally more efficient than induction motors.
+Synchronou motors are generally more efficient than induction motors.

 Synchronous motors are costlier.